gitdode/avrrfm/README.md

 TFT display.
 It responds to the transmitter as kind of ack with the RSSI, which is used for some very basic power management in the transmitter, reducing the supply current from 45 mA down to ~15 mA.
-The transmitter waits for this response with a timeout so it won't be blocked and comsume a lot of power just because there is no response coming back.
+The transmitter waits for this response with a timeout so it won't be blocked and consumes a lot of power just because there is no response coming back.

 ## Range